 They’ve got it all, major league sports teams, water parks and an endless source of locations to become even more physically awesome than you already are.
 Small wonder Arlington residents are the stuff of legends.

-Burgers, Tex-Mex, chicken along with fine dining worthy of the ultra-wealthy, it’s all here.
+Burgers, Tex-Mex, chicken along with fine dining worthy of the ultra-wealthy it’s all here.
 Given the high density of sports legends, it’s not unusual to see someone famous hanging out in an Arlington eatery.

 You could find yourself dining with the swells before you know it. 🙂

-Like ethic cuisine?
+Like ethnic cuisine?
 You’re in the right place.
 The city boasts Thai, Italian, Lebanese, Eastern European and Russian food.
 Two Brazilian steakhouses offer top quality steak, lamb, pork, sausage and 11 other kinds of meat.
 It’s all right here in Arlington, no need to head to Dallas or Fort Worth for an incredible dining experience.

 Parks Mall Arlington and several others, one with a skating rink, provide access to just about every fashion outlet known to man.
 Lincoln Square is beside AT&T Park, where the Cowboys play.
 That makes for convenient pre-game shopping.